My main goal at Tidy Repo is to protect you from all the problems that…

 What’s it Do?

 Sprout Invoices has a few main functions.
 The first, and probably most useful, is the ability to create, send and collect payments on invoices right in WordPress.
-It’s interface allows you to create an invoice pretty quickly, add a client to it, then set up how you would like to collect payments.
+Its interface allows you to create an invoice pretty quickly, add a client to it, then set up how you would like to collect payments.
 What the plugin ultimately gives you is a fully customizable, itemized invoice that you can send to clients.
 Clients, in turn, can pay the invoice straight from that page.
 To go along with this, Sprout Invoices also gives you the ability to collect your clients and projects all in one place, and then assign invoices to them automatically.
 It also allows you to set up estimates, and collect information through a front-end form that populates the back-end automatically.

 And in the background, Sprout Invoices lets you track what’s going on.
 Which invoices went out, which have been paid, pending estimates, and projects your currently working on, is all tracked using reporting and can be easily viewed and edited in the admin.
-If you find yourself struggling with how to manage clients over and over, Sprout Invoices has created a workflow that should be flexible enough to fit in with how you do things, but also automated enough to take care of the more annoying pain points in the process.
+If you find yourself struggling with how to manage clients over and over, Sprout Invoices has created a workflow that should be flexible enough to fit in with how you do things but also automated enough to take care of the more annoying pain points in the process.

 How’s it Work?

 Sprout Invoices starts with a simple invoice.
 In fact, you can use the plugin just for this part of the process if you want.
 But you’ll see that there’s a bit more that can be done.
-The first thing to do after installing and activating the plugin is visit Sprout Apps -> Sprout Invoices in the admin, and enter in your license key.
+The first thing to do after installing and activating the plugin is visiting Sprout Apps -> Sprout Invoices in the admin, and enter your license key.

 Next, you’ll have to take a few minutes to set up the basics of the app.
 Sprout Invoices gives you pretty smart defaults to follow, but it’s worth looking through and customizing what’s necessary.
 Click on “General Settings” to get started with.
 The first section is “Lead Generation” which allows you to add a typical front-end form to your site, so you can collect estimates from clients automatically.

 You will see a shortcode to place this form on your site, or you can integrate with Ninja Forms or Gravity Forms with a bundled add-on.
-If you’re looking to customize what this form says, you can use a simple function, but by default the form collects basic project requirements automatically, like budget, description and attachments.
+If you’re looking to customize what this form says, you can use a simple function, but by default, the form collects basic project requirements automatically, like budget, description, and attachments.
 These funnel automatically into your Estimates, which we’ll get to in a bit.